Amazon seeks to hire 100,000 to keep up with surge in orders

 NEW YORK (AP) — Amazon said Monday that it needs to hire 100,000 people across the U.S. to keep up with a crush of orders as the coronavirus spreads and keeps more people at home, shopping online.

-The online retailer said it will also temporarily raise pay by $2 an hour through the end of April for hourly employees, who work at its warehouses, delivery centers and Whole Foods grocery stores.
-Hourly workers in the United Kingdom and other European countries will get a similar raise.
+The online retailer said it will also temporarily raise pay by $2 an hour through the end of April for hourly employees.
+That includes workers at its warehouses, delivery centers and Whole Foods grocery stores, all of whom make at least $15 an hour.
+Employees in the United Kingdom and other European countries will get a similar raise.

 “We are seeing a significant increase in demand, which means our labor needs are unprecedented for this time of year,” said Dave Clark, who oversees Amazon’s warehouse and delivery network.